LeanKit-Labs/whistlepunk/README.md

 See the [stdOut adapter](/blob/master/src/adapters/stdOut.js) for an example use case.

 ### Using With autohost
-It"s possible to use autohost to emit log messages over websockets to a client.
+It's possible to use autohost to emit log messages over websockets to a client.
 To do so, you need to ensure autohost is registered with its fount instances as "ah", and pass the autohost fount instance to whistlepunk:

 ```javascript
 var config =  {